Benefits and statistics about quitting smoking

 - Exercise to help relieve tension.
 Climb stairs rather than take the elevator, park the car a block or two from your destination and walk the rest of the way.

 - Indulge in a bath, massage or nap.

 - Accept praise.
 Quitting tobacco is difficult and you deserve credit for your efforts.

 Here are some common myths about quitting smoking

 According to the National Center for Chronic Disease Prevention and Health Promotion, it is estimated that more than 45 million former smokers are living in the United States today.

 Myth: Tobacco use is just a bad habit.

 Truth: Tobacco use is an addiction.
 Nicotine can be as addictive as heroin or cocaine.

-Truth: Tobacco usage is an addiction, quitting is often very difficult.
+Truth: Because tobacco usage is an addiction, quitting is often very difficult.
 A number of treatments are available that can help.